-5.2.4 For consecutive television transmissions ordered by different broadcasting organizations using the same satellite circuit, only one initial period charge may be made, as though they amounted to a single transmission.
+5.2.4 For the consecutive use of the same satellite television circuit by different broadcasting organizations, only one initial period charge may be made, as though the circuit was being used by one broadcasting organization only.
 The duration of each of the consecutive transmissions should then be considered, for purposes of calculating the charges, at least as long as an initial chargeable period.